 Bear brotherhood flag: This represents the bear subculture and consists of all the colours of bear fur, plus a paw print in the upper left-hand corner.

-Enjoy Pride peeps, and be sure to let us know what you think by commenting below!
+Enjoy Pride peeps, and be sure to let us know what you think of all the flags, and specifically the lesbian flags you’ve seen in this article by commenting below!